 ansible-builder build -f execution-environment.yml -t network-ee

-This creates a local container image named localhost/network-ee:latest
+This creates a local container image named localhost/network-ee:latest.

 You can quickly test it locally: